“We spent $200M in the past 2 years. $200M!…We spent 2/3 of the cash…

 The Valley (synonymous, really, with US tech in general) is an echo chamber, and, soon enough, every VC with a public profile weighed in on the issue.

-But perhaps the most searing indictment of the state of tech spending came from Marc Andreessen of Andreessen Horowitz.
+But perhaps the most searing indictment of the state of tech spending came from Marc Andreessen, the co-founder and general partner of Silicon Valley venture capital firm Andreessen Horowitz

 We’ll save you our analysis of his tweet-explainer because its stridence says it all: